This post is part of the lecture notes of my class “Introduction to Online Learning” at Boston University, Fall 2019.

 Later to all this, the optimization community rediscovers FTRL with linear losses and calls it Dual Averaging (Nesterov, Y., 2009), even if Nesterov used similar ideas already in 2005 (Nesterov, Y., 2005).
 It is interesting to note that Nesterov introduced the Dual Averaging algorithm to fix the fact that in OMD gradients enter the algorithm with decreasing weights, contradicting the common sense understanding of how optimization should work.
 The same ideas were then translated to online learning and stochastic optimization in (L. Xiao, 2010), essentially rediscovering the framework of Shalev-Shwartz and rebranding it Regularized Dual Averaging (RDA).
 Finally, (McMahan, H B., 2017) gives the elegant equality result that I presented here (with minor improvements) that holds for general loss functions and regularizers.
 Note that the dual interpretation of FTRL comes out naturally for linear losses, but Lemma 1 underlines the fact that the algorithm is actually more general.

 Another source of confusion stems from the fact that some people differentiate among a “lazy” and “greedy” version of OMD.
 In reality, as proved in (McMahan, H B., 2017), the lazy algorithm is just FTRL with linearized losses and the greedy one is just OMD.
-The notation “lazy online mirror descent” was introduced in (Zinkevich, M., 2004), where he basically introduced for the first time FTRL with linearized losses.
+The notation “lazy online mirror descent” was introduced in (Zinkevich, M., 2004), where he basically introduced for the first time FTRL with linearized losses in the special case of .

 Exercise 1 Prove that the update of FTRL with linearized loss in Example 1 is correct.